pixochi/create-react-chrome-extension-ts/README.md

-# Getting Started with Create React Chrome Extension - TS
+# Create React Chrome Extension - TS

 A lightweight boilerplate for building a **Chrome extension** and a standard **React web app** with React, TypeScript and Webpack **at the same time**.